yashmadan123/mslearn-openai/Instructions/Labs/GC-AZ-lab1.md

        ![](../media/Openai-12.png)

-1. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.
+1. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure- openai`.

     ```bash
     rm -r azure-openai -f
     git clone https://github.com/MicrosoftLearning/mslearn-openai azure-openai
     ```

       > **NOTE:** if you get Message saying already cloned , please move the next step.

 1. The files are downloaded to a folder named **azure-openai**.
 Navigate to the lab files for this exercise using the following command.